 Our management information systems major prepares students for a growing job market, as MIS graduates are in demand nationwide.
 Courses in programming, usability, network administration, and graphic and information design shape graduates as team players, project managers, and problem solvers.

 Our marketing major offers a technology-driven and creativity-charged curriculum featuring marketing analytics, brand management, and digital marketing.
 Learn integrated marketing communication, new product development, consumer behavior and culture, and sales technology.

 Not sure which major is right for you?
 No pressure.
-The general business option gives students up to two semesters to explore business majors before making a decision.
-Our core curriculum gives Huskies a taste of all business disciplines, so they can better determine and pursue their interests and passions.
+Our Business Major Finder is a good place to start.
+Still unsure?
+The general business option offers students up to three semesters to explore business majors before making a decision.
+Our core curriculum gives Huskies a taste of all business disciplines, so that they can confidently pursue their interests and passions.